isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1983.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to For SMEs: 80 of cost of equipment, up to $30,000 grant per unit.% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
+Specifications:
+- Able to pack products in round or odd shapes or with a tray.
+- Uses heat sealing with films to automatically wrap products.
+- Min. output capacity of 30 metres per minute.
+- Installation and maintenance costs are not supported.

-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR -No change in vendor allowed
+-The purchase of pre-owned/used equipment is not supportable

 ### Contact Information
-Web URL: https://vodich.com.sg/index.php/cloud-accounting/ <br>Contact Hotline: 67339196 <br>Contact Email: sales@vodich.com.sg <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.